 That’s it. fruit bars come in nine varieties: Apple + Apricot, Apple + Banana, Apple + Blueberry, Apple + Cherry, Apple + Mango, Apple + Pear, Apple + Pineapple, Apple + Strawberry, and Apple + Coconut.
 They are made without any additives, preservatives, concentrates, purees, juices, added sugars, corn syrup, artificial coloring, or flavoring, and have an 18-month lab-verified shelf life.
 That’s it. fruit bars are gluten-free, non-GMO, vegan, kosher, raw, and diabetic friendly.

 Wholesome Sweeteners, a brand of organic, fair trade and non-GMO sugars and sweeteners, has a new name and a new look.
-Now known as Wholesome!, the new brand will debut March 6-8at Natural Products Expo West.
+Now known as Wholesome!, the new brand debuted March 6-8 at Natural Products Expo West.
 In addition to unveiling its new look, the company will reveal its latest items like Organic Coconut Palm Syrup and a larger 24-ounce bottle of its popular Organic Honey.
-In celebration of its brand launch, the company is raffling off two purple KitchenAid mixers to visiting Expo guests.

 The company is staying true to its Organic and Fair Trade roots and will still sell its same line of gourmet sugars, syrups, molasses, stevia and honeys, but with a different look.
 The Wholesome! logo and packaging incorporate a bright variety of colors, playful fonts and baking icons and quite literally lead with the heart.
 Not only is there a heart on the front of each item, but its packaging speaks about the love, care and consideration that was put into creating each product.
 The focus is on the satisfaction of the consumer, the well-being of the farmer who nurtured the product and maintaining the health of its natural environment.